Uninett/Argus-frontend/MANUAL.md

    <img src="public/screenshots/manual/Screenshot 2022-09-12 at 08.20.10.png"/>

-2. Type in/paste in ticket URL into _Valid ticket URL field_ and press `SUBMIT`.
+2. Type in/paste in ticket URL into the _Valid ticket URL field_ and press `SUBMIT`.
 Note that URL has to be absolute (full website address).

    <img src="public/screenshots/manual/Screenshot 2022-09-12 at 08.20.59.png"/>